OlivierLD/raspberry-coffee/TideEngine/ES6/README.md

 # ES6 Tide Engine, WiP (big time).
 This is a tentative, the Java version remains the reference.
+It could also look more like an exercise...
+The data files are (very) big, there are more than 4000 stations to deal with...
+But we want to see if it is feasible.
+Then we would see if that is any useful.

 ---
 **First thing to do, once**:
 Unzip the file `json/json.zip` in the directory it is in.
 You should end up with a structure like
 ```
- +- ES6
+ +-+- ES6
- | +- json
+ | +-+- json
  | | +- constituents.js
  | | +- stations.js
  | +- tideEngine.js